fer-os/boolshit/README.md

 # boolshit
-C++ class that lies about its identity
+A C++ class that will always tell lies about its identity